ena-infrastructure/specifications/ena-oauth2-profile.md

 A protected resource that allows reuse of an access token for several calls MUST still require a new DPoP proof for every request.
 See Sections 7.3 and 11.1 of \[[RFC9449](#rfc9449)\].

 <a name="binding-access-tokens-to-client-certificates-using-mutual-tls"></a>
 #### 8.4.3.
-Binding Access Tokens to Client Certificates using Mutual-TLS
+Binding Access Tokens to Client Certificates using Mutual TLS

 For deployments that make use of the "Mutual-TLS Client Certificate-Bound Access Token" mechanism as specified in Section 3 of \[[RFC8705](#rfc8705)\], this profile introduces the following clarifications and additions:

-If the authorization server supports mutual-TLS client certificate-bound access tokens, it MUST include the `tls_client_certificate_bound_access_tokens` parameter in its metadata document with the value set to true.
+If the authorization server supports mutual TLS client certificate-bound access tokens, it MUST include the `tls_client_certificate_bound_access_tokens` parameter in its metadata document with the value set to true.
 See Section 3.3 of \[[RFC8705](#rfc8705)\].

-An authorization server SHOULD maintain a configuration for each protected resource it serves, indicating whether mutual-TLS client certificate-bound tokens are required, optional, or not supported by that resource.
+An authorization server SHOULD maintain a configuration for each protected resource it serves, indicating whether mutual TLS client certificate-bound tokens are required, optional, or not supported by that resource.

-An authorization server receiving a token request for an access token&mdash;where the audience of the token is a resource that requires mutual-TLS&mdash;MUST ensure that the request is made over a mutual-TLS connection.
+An authorization server receiving a token request for an access token&mdash;where the audience of the token is a resource that requires mutual TLS&mdash;MUST ensure that the request is made over a mutual TLS connection.
 Otherwise, the request MUST be rejected.

-A client that requests mutual-TLS certificate-bound access tokens MUST indicate this by setting the `tls_client_certificate_bound_access_tokens` client metadata parameter to `true`, or by supplying equivalent information during client registration with the authorization server.
+A client that requests mutual TLS certificate-bound access tokens MUST indicate this by setting the `tls_client_certificate_bound_access_tokens` client metadata parameter to `true`, or by supplying equivalent information during client registration with the authorization server.
 See Section 3.4 of \[[RFC8705](#rfc8705)\].

-If a client that has indicated the intention to use mutual-TLS client certificate-bound tokens makes a request to the token endpoint over a non-mutual-TLS connection, the authorization server MUST treat this as a valid request and issue an unbound token (assuming the request is otherwise correct).
-This requirement exists because a client may interact with multiple protected resources, some of which require mutual-TLS while others do not.
+If a client that has indicated the intention to use mutual TLS client certificate-bound tokens makes a request to the token endpoint over a non-mutual TLS connection, the authorization server MUST treat this as a valid request and issue an unbound token (assuming the request is otherwise correct).
+This requirement exists because a client may interact with multiple protected resources, some of which require mutual TLS while others do not.

-For protected resources that support mutual-TLS client certificate-bound tokens and also support \[[RFC9728](#rfc9728)\], the `tls_client_certificate_bound_access_tokens` parameter MUST be included and set to `true`.
-This does not imply that mutual-TLS is required in all cases.
+For protected resources that support mutual TLS client certificate-bound tokens and also support \[[RFC9728](#rfc9728)\], the `tls_client_certificate_bound_access_tokens` parameter MUST be included and set to `true`.
+This does not imply that mutual TLS is required in all cases.
 How such a requirement is advertised is out of scope for this profile.

-How a client determines whether a protected resource that does not expose its metadata according to \[[RFC9728](#rfc9728)\] supports mutual-TLS client certificate-bound tokens is also out of scope for this profile.
+How a client determines whether a protected resource that does not expose its metadata according to \[[RFC9728](#rfc9728)\] supports mutual TLS client certificate-bound tokens is also out of scope for this profile.

 <a name="threats-and-countermeasures"></a>
 ### 8.5.
 Threats and Countermeasures